djolodjolo23/frame-processing-scripts/README.md

   - ```python3 image_cropper.py 244 'GX0110088' 'annotations/annotations.xml'```

 Note that video_name parameter is just to create a folder with appropriate video name for easier navigation.
+Make sure you have enough space on your disk to store the frames.